 - Type the command, copy f:\<filename>.ISO /s/e/f g:.

 - Press ENTER.
 NOTE: In the above command, the f: drive is the source drive where your ISO file is located.
-You will need to replace <filename> to the actual ISO name.
+You will need to replace <filename> with the actual ISO name.
 G: drive is your USD drive slot.

-- You have successfully created the bootable pendrive for Windows 7 or earlier versions.
+- You have successfully created the bootable Pendrive for Windows 7 or earlier versions.

 - For GUID Partition Table bootable: Go to https://efi.akeo.ie/downloads/efifs-latest/.

 - Download these folders: ntfs_x64.efi, ntfs_ia32.efi, ntfs_aa64.efi, ntfs_arm.efi from the above URL.